tlswg/snip/draft-ietf-tls-snip.md

 protocol in the application_layer_protocol_negotiation extension.
 In comparison, clients are expected to include all compatible protocols in the application_layer_protocol_negotiation extension.

+Information presented by the server is only valid at the time it is provided.
+A client can act on that information immediately, but it cannot retain the information on the expectation that it will be valid later.
+A server therefore only needs to consider providing information that is current for a period that would allow the client to act, which might amount to a few seconds.

 ## Validation